God Only Knows: Release

 In other countries, the sides of the single were reversed, with "God Only Knows" as the A-side.
 On July 22, it was released as the group's third Pet Sounds single in the UK, debuting at number 30 on the Record Retailer chart.
 It peaked at number 2 on August 27, behind the Beatles' "Yellow Submarine" / "Eleanor Rigby".
 In September, "God Only Knows" reached number 4 in Canada's RPM chart and number 24 on France's Music Media Monthly chart.
 In October, the single peaked at number 11 in the Netherlands and number 6 in Norway.
 In November, coinciding with the band's first tour of the UK, a God Only Knows EP was issued there.
 It contained the title track, "Here Today", "Sloop John B", and "Wouldn't It Be Nice".

 Responding to the group's growing popularity among the British, a promotional film for the song, directed by band publicist Derek Taylor, was filmed for the UK's Top of the Pops on April 25.
 The film featured the group (minus Johnston) at Lake Arrowhead, flailing around in grotesque horror masks and playing Old Maid.
 The clip originally ran for five minutes and incorporated excerpts of "Wouldn't It Be Nice", "Here Today", and "God Only Knows".
 Due to concerns from the BBC over the horror masks, the clip was later trimmed and re-cut to feature only "God Only Knows".
-It premiered on BBC-1 on August 4, with a repeat airing on September 1.
+It premiered on BBC1 on August 4, with a repeat airing on September 1.